Military of ancient Rome: Diet

-Diet was an issue that is often discussed through this time, as an aspect of medical care.
-Since our idea of modern technology did not exist, the diet was a simple way for Romans to attain a healthy life.
-This remains true in the Roman military as the soldiers required appropriate nutrition in order to function at high activity levels.
-Because of the number of the people requiring food, there were unique circumstances in the acquisition of food.
+Diet was an issue that is often discussed throughout this time as an aspect of medical care.
+Since our idea of modern technology did not exist, diet was a simple way for Romans to attain a healthy life.
+This remained true in the Roman military, as soldiers required appropriate nutrition in order to function at high activity levels.
+Because of the number of the people requiring food, there were some unique ways to go about the acquisition of food.
 During a campaign, the soldiers would often forage food from their enemy's land.
-In fact, as part of the standard kit, Roman soldiers would carry a sickle, which would be used to forage food.
-They would carry a three-day ration of food in case they were in a situation where foraging was not available.
+In fact, as part of the standard kit, Roman soldiers would carry a sickle, which would be used for foraging.
+They would also carry a three-day ration of food in case they were in a situation where they couldn't forage.
 This would largely consist of items such as wheat and barley.

-During a time of peace, the Roman army would have had a typical diet consisting of bacon, cheese, vegetables, and beer to drink.
-Corn is mentioned in their works as well, however; this was a common term that was applied to their use of grain.
+During a time of peace, the Roman army would have had a typical diet of bacon, cheese, vegetables, and beer to drink.
+Corn is mentioned in their works as well; however, this was a common term that was applied to their use of grain.
 The Roman use of the term corn is not to be confused with maize, which did not come to Europe until the discovery of the New World.
 Items such as poultry and fish were also likely part of the standard diet.
 The soldier was given a ration, which was taken from his pay.
 This shows that the soldiers were well-fed in times of peace.
-If the soldiers were well fed, they were healthier and able to maintain a high level of physical activity, as well as to stave off disease.
-The disease is easier to prevent rather than treat.
+If the soldiers were well fed, they were healthier and able to maintain a high level of physical activity, as well as to stave off disease, as disease is easier to prevent rather than treat.
 This idea holds in the event a fort was under siege; certain food items were rationed such as poultry.
-The reasoning behind this was that poultry was very inexpensive to maintain and in the event of a siege.
+The reasoning behind this was that poultry was very inexpensive to maintain, especially in the event of a siege.
 It was also noted that poultry had benefits for those who were sick.
-This demonstrates the idea was present that the army needed to maintain the health of its members regardless of circumstances.
+This demonstrates the idea was present that the army needed to maintain the health of its members regardless of the circumstances.
 These discoveries were made while looking at the remains of Roman military sites.
 By excavating these sites and looking at fecal matter found, scientists were able to determine what was eaten.
 It is a simple fact that poor diet negatively affects a military's combat readiness.
-The variety of food found shows the Romans were not focused on just caloric intake, as they knew a variety of food was important to health.
+The variety of food found shows the Romans were not focused on just caloric intake, but also variety, as they knew a variety of food was important to health.